jjin49/DeepAttentionPan/readme.md

 ### Testing:

-our final model of 20 networks are stored in the "dup_0", suppose now we want to output testing results of the final model in "dup_0".
+our final ensemble prediction model is stored in the "dup_0" folder, suppose now we want to output testing results of the final model in "dup_0".

 e.g. 1) In the file "dup_0/config.json", the "test_file" refers to the file name of the testing set.
 All the testing files also need to be stored in the folder "dataset".
 In the folder "dataset", the "testing_set.txt" is the testing set we used to compare our results with other IEDB benchmark algorithms.
      2) Back to the directory "codes".
 Run in the command line: